DavidRCHS/puntospoint-ecommerce/README.md

 - **Purchase Tracking**: Record and track customer purchases.
 - **Admin Users**: Admin users can manage resources and view reports of product purchases.
 - **JWT Authentication**: Secure access to APIs using JSON Web Tokens (JWT).
-- **Daily Reports**: Automatic daily reports for sales are generated using background jobs with Sidekiq.
+- **Daily Reports**: Automatic daily reports for sales are generated using background jobs with Resque.

 ## Prerequisites